colo76/sample-websocket/README.md

 $ firefox echo.html
 ```

-Click the connect button, if the conexion is opened you can start testing the endpoint.
+Click the connect button, if the conexion is successfully opened you can start testing the endpoint.
+Just enter a word in the edit text and click send button to check it.